FileFighter/filefighter.github.io/README.md

 ## Peer Reviews
 Are you a peer-reviewer?
 You can comment your reviews in the "<a href="https://github.com/FileFighter/filefighter.github.io/issues">Issues</a>" tab.
-For every blog post we will create an issue on GitHub, there You will be able to give comments and discuss the blog post.
-But also feel free to create own Issues if there is something you want to tell us.
+For every blog post we will create an issue on GitHub, there you will be able to give comments and discuss the blog post.
+But also feel free to create own issues if there is something you want to tell us.